That's Showbiz Baby!: Artwork and title

-That's Showbiz Baby takes its title from the lyrics of "It Girl" after fans commented on how much it sounded like an album title.
+That's Showbiz Baby! takes its title from the lyrics of "It Girl" after fans commented on how much it sounded like an album title.
 "The album wasn't originally called that, it was called something else, which I don't wanna say in case I use it again.
 The fans steered me in the that's showbiz baby direction," Jade told Ladygunn.
 She further made an example of the album's cover to a scene in Willy Wonka and the Chocolate Factory (1971), explaining that she wanted to "show this idea that there are multiple versions of myself, and then there's the bigger Jade who's the one in control."
+Several artwork variants were made available on Jade's official store in various different formats.
+Text on That's Showbiz Baby! is displayed in blue, while text on The Encore is displayed in red.
+The deluxe edition The Encore was described as the "grand finale" for the album.

 Promotion and release

 Live performance and tour

 In connection to the album's announcement on 14 May 2025, Jade revealed a concert tour, with dates in the United Kingdom and Ireland, commencing on 8 October 2025.
 Concerts in North America and Europe were announced on 23 September 2025.
 She performed at BBC Radio 1's Big Weekend on 25 May 2025, where she debuted "Plastic Box".
 One week later, Jade performed at the 2025 edition of Mighty Hoopla.
 She opened Capital's Summertime Ball on 15 June 2025.

 On 28 June, Jade performed at Glastonbury Festival 2025, where she debuted "Gossip" and performed it with Australian band Confidence Man.
 LADbible Group noted outrage for her use of the word "cunt" in the song, despite BBC issuing a warning ahead of the set.
 Additionally, during her performance of "FUFN (Fuck You for Now)", the Scottish media outlet The National noted Jade's callout of social issues, such as the justification of genocide, the right-wing populist political party Reform UK, and transphobia.
 On 22 September 2025, she appeared on Late Night with Seth Meyers.
 The following day, she appeared on The Today Show, where she performed "Angel of My Dreams".

+In May 2026, Jade made her Tiny Desk Concerts debut, performing stripped-down arrangements of five tracks from the album: "Midnight Cowboy", "Fantasy", "Silent Disco", "Plastic Box", and "Angel of My Dreams".
+The performance was met with positive reception, with reviewers praising her live vocals, stage presence, and the organic reinvention of her theatrical pop productions into a smaller setting.